MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

         - To create **Time** budget lines based on the resources that are made part of project team members, select **Project team members**.
 You can view these estimates on the **Team** tab of the project page.

     1. In the **Contingency** section, specify the percentage by which to increase the **Time**, **Material**, and **Expense** budget lines as contingency.
 The contingency amount for each budget line is calculated as a percentage of the budgeted amount and added to the budgeted amount for that line.
     1. Select **Import**.
 A message bar on the project page indicates that the process of creating a budget from estimates is in progress.
-The time required depends on the number of estimates that are involved.
+The time that's required depends on the number of estimates that are involved.
 Wait until you're notified that the process is completed.

 After the process of creating a budget from estimates is completed, a new **Budget** tab is added to the project page.
 A budget version is created in **Draft** status, and the grid shows the budget lines that were successfully created from estimates.
 For a summary of the process of creating a budget from estimates, review the **Timeline** section of the **Project summary** tab.